 Of course, there’s sales that you need to maintain but also your team’s jobs and their wellbeing are important.

-This is why your brand reputation management needs to be given such importance.
+This is why your company reputation management needs to be given such importance.

 Back before tech boomed we would only need to worry about our presence in the newspapers or on television.